- August 25, 1956

 Earlier that year, he won Rallye Monte-Carlo in a Lancia Delta S4, what was his third WRC victory in a career.
 In total, he recorded 40 WRC starts and scored three wins.

 Growing up in a racing family

-Born on 25th of August, 1956, in Jyvaskyla in Finland, Henri was destined to become a racing driver.
+Born in August 1956, in Jyväskylä in Finland, Henri was destined to become a racing driver.
 Town of Jyvaskyla was the home of Rally Finland and his father Pauli was a successful rally driver who had won many events and the title of the European Rally champion in 1968, so it was no surprise that Henri and his brother Harri, who later became a circuit driver, were obsessed with racing.

 Henri had a natural talent for driving and racing.
 Some sources are saying that he had learned to drive when he was five, but what is most certain is the fact that he started his racing career on circuits.
 He had competed in karting, Formula Volkswagen and touring cars racing at both national and international level, having solid results.

 Switch to rally due to safety concerns